NSW control guideline for public health units

 Key surveillance objectives are to:

-• rapidly identify cases, clusters of infection and sources of infection to provide clinical care and prevent further transmission through case exclusions and restrictions and contact management
+• Rapidly identify cases, clusters of infection and sources of infection to ensure linkage to clinical care and prevent further transmission through case exclusions and restrictions and contact management.

 5. Data management

-Confirmed and probable cases should be entered on to the National Notifiable Diseases Surveillance System (NNDSS) by jurisdictional PHUs, ideally within one working day of notification.
+Confirmed and probable cases should be entered on to Notifiable Conditions Information System (NCIMS), ideally within one working day of notification.

-The date of onset is the date of symptom onset, which may be prodromal/systemic symptoms, or may be a rash.
+The date of onset is the date of symptom onset, which may be prodromal/systemic symptoms, rash, or proctitis.

 Cases subsequently shown not to have mpox should be excluded within one working day.